Aliases for MAPK1 Gene

 GeneCards Summary for MAPK1 Gene

 MAPK1 (Mitogen-Activated Protein Kinase 1) is a Protein Coding gene.
 Diseases associated with MAPK1 include distal 22q11.2 microdeletion syndrome and ovarian epithelial cancer.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK3.

 UniProtKB/Swiss-Prot for MAPK1 Gene